The County tops of Britain

 As part of my walking objectives I have given myself an aim of climbing all the county tops of England, Wales and Scotland as well.
 I have made the job slightly harder by giving myself the aim of, where possible, attaching the tops to my other walks, so I will have all the county tops linked (excepting, obviously, the ones off the mainland, such as Orkney).

 County tops are classed as being the highest point in the respective county.
-There are several lists of these about, but the information held below has been collected from several places over nearly two decades.
+There are several lists of these about, but the information held below has been collected from several places over the years.
 It includes where a county top has changed for whatever reason, and some areas that are no longer counties.
 Where in doubt, I have included the top.

 This page will get updated as the walks progress.